ukhsa-collaboration/pygom/docs/md/building_doc.md

 # Building the documentation locally

-The documentation which you are currently reading may be built locally.
+The documentation, which you are currently reading, may be built locally.
-First, install additional packages:
+First, install additional packages required specifically for the documentation:

 ```bash
 pip install -r docs/requirements.txt
 ```

-Then build the documentation from command line
+Then, build the documentation from command line:

 ```bash
 jupyter-book build docs